WeiSin99/crypto-converter/README.md

 1. **Search for a cryptocurrency**

 - Search from over 10000 cryptocurrencies.
-- Once selected a cryptocurrency, the exchange rate will change accordingly.
+- Once a cryptocurrency is selected, the exchange rate will change accordingly.

 2. **Swap currencies**